exasol/advanced-analytics-framework/doc/design.md

 scripting enable us to run queries in the same transaction using `pquery` method.
 - The results of `pquery` are simple handles and there is a limit of 250 open result set handles for Lua scripts.
+- The main logic of the framework should be implemented in Python, which is widely used in data processing and analysis.
+- Python UDF, where the main logic is placed, returns the result of the query and finishes its execution.
+Due to that,  it cannot be kept running and used as server.

 ## Assumptions